Image 1 of 2

 Winter Dormancy and Health:

-Reduce watering in winter
+Reduce watering significantly in colder months

 Notes:

-Excellent ground cover for dry gardens
+Excellent for xeriscapes and desert gardens

 Botanical Name: Opuntia decumbens

-Common Name: Decumbent Prickly Pear
+Common Names: Sprawling Prickly Pear, Decumbent Prickly Pear

 Care and Cultivation: